 Our business and future success are substantially dependent on our ability to successfully and timely develop, obtain regulatory approval for, and commercialize our product candidates.
 Any delay or setback in the development of any of these product candidates could adversely affect our business.
-In addition, the process for obtaining regulatory approval to market biologic products is expensive, often takes many years, and can vary substantially based on the type, complexity and novelty of the product candidate involved.
+For example, in January 2020, the Company has resubmitted its NDA for Ryanodex® (dantrolene sodium for injectable suspension) for the treatment of EHS, in addition to body cooling, to the FDA.
+Eagle believes that this submission addresses the Complete Response Letter received in July 2017.
+Although we believe that this submission addresses the Complete Response Letter, rather than approval, for this NDA.
 Our planned development, approval and commercialization of these product candidates may fail to be completed in a timely manner or at all.
 The FDA or other foreign regulatory agency may refuse or delay approval of our product candidates for failure to collect sufficient clinical or animal safety data and require us or our collaborators to conduct additional clinical or animal safety studies, which may cause lengthy delays and increased costs to our programs.
 We cannot provide assurance that we will be able to obtain approval for any of our product candidates from the FDA or any foreign regulatory authority or that we will obtain such approval in a timely manner.
 If we do not obtain regulatory approval of new products or additional indications for existing products, or are significantly delayed or limited in doing so, our revenue growth will be adversely affected, we may experience surplus inventory, or our business may be materially harmed and we may need to significantly curtail operations.
-For example, in March 2016 we received a Complete Response Letter from the FDA stating that while their initial review of our NDA for EP-6101 was complete, they could not approve the application in its present form and requested additional information.
-We have elected not to pursue the application further or seek to exploit EP-6101 for various reasons including the costs associated with addressing the information request in the FDA's Complete Response Letter and because additional generic bivalirudin products have entered or are entering the market.
-Additionally, in July 2017 we received a Complete Response Letter from the FDA regarding our 505(b)(2) NDA for EP-4104 for the treatment of EHS, in conjunction with external cooling methods.
-The FDA requested that the Company conduct an additional clinical trial for EP-4104.
-The Company conducted an additional clinical trial in August 2018 during the Hajj pilgrimage, similar to the study conducted during the Hajj in 2015.
-On August 30, 2018, the Company announced the completion of enrollment of the Company's second clinical study to further evaluate the safety and efficacy of Ryanodex.
-During the 2018 Hajj, overall emergency room visits were dramatically decreased from previous years due to well-implemented crowd management, lower temperatures, lower humidity and other external factors.
-As a result, the number of EHS patients available for study enrollment was also significantly less than in previous years, and therefore much lower than anticipated.
-The preliminary assessment of patients enrolled is consistent with the data from the study conducted in 2015, in which patients dosed with Ryanodex plus Standard of Care ("SOC") showed an additive benefit compared to patients receiving SOC only.
-The Company intends to complete the analysis of the data and meet with the U.S. Food and Drug Administration to discuss next steps in 2019.